 Active Sensor is a source of light or illumination and its sensor measures reflected energy.
 The energy is generated and sent from the Remote Sensing platform towards the targets.
 Radar is an example of Active Sensor.

 Active Remote Sensing Instruments

-Passive Sensor is source of energy is that naturally available of the Sun.
-Most of the Remote Sensing systems work in passive mode using solar energy as the source of EMR.The Sun, MSS is an example of Passive Sensor.
+Passive Sensor is a source of energy is that naturally available of the Sun.
+Most of the Remote Sensing systems work in passive mode, using solar energy as the source of EMR.The Sun, MSS, is an example of Passive Sensor.